JonatanN3/Group-Policy-Managing-Accounts-Active-Directory/README.md

 <img <img width="1536" height="982" alt="Screenshot (11)" src="https://github.com/user-attachments/assets/4989b1a5-793e-4156-bd3f-ad9d8c91a4e8" />
 </p>
 <p>
 Verified that the configured Group Policy was successfully applied by triggering multiple failed login attempts.
-The user account was locked as expected, confirming proper policy enforcement and centralized domain management.
+The user account was locked out as expected, confirming proper policy enforcement and centralized domain management.

+<h2></h2>

 <h2> Summary</h2>
 This lab demonstrates the ability to configure domain-wide security policies and validate their enforcement.
+Security Implementing and testing Group Policy for account lockout and security settings which provides several advantages:

+✅ Centralized Security Enforcement – Consistent policy across all users and computers.

+✅ Protection Against Brute-Force Attacks – Lockout threshold stops repeated unauthorized access attempts.

+✅ Reduced Administrative Overhead – Manual adjustments on each machine are no longer needed; policies apply automatically.